-Categorical data#
+Categorical data

 While crandas does not have the same typed support as pandas for categorical data, it is robust enough to allow some of the features of this data.
 Categorical data takes only a limited fixed number of values and is mostly used for aggregations.
 This functionality will be shown in Group by: split-apply-combine.

 Sometimes, instead of working with numerical values we might prefer to use ranges or bins.
 This is another type of categorical values.
-Crandas allows the conversion of integer columns into these ranges, with the crandas.cut() function.
+Crandas allows the conversion of numeric columns into these ranges, with the crandas.cut() function.

 import crandas as cd